 Assure and mainstream gender aspects by providing women the access to information, research, databases, legislation, and career and business opportunities.

-Mainstream accessible ICTs and Assistive Technologies for inclusive education and education for all, with particular emphasis on women and youth, including with disabilities.
+Mainstream accessible ICTs and Assistive Technologies for inclusive education and education for all, with particular emphasis on women and youth, including with impairments.

 Access to information and knowledge in education and research